Yoshitomo Nara’s biography

 How did Fukushima affect Nara & his work?

-Just like a lot of people, Nara was shocked and also quite disturbed by the earthquake at Fukushima in 2011, and he didn’t work for quite some time.
-After all, his birthplace was in Aomori which was really close to Fukushima, to begin with.
+Like many people, Nara was shocked and quite disturbed by the earthquake at Fukushima in 2011, and he didn’t work for quite some time.
+After all, his birthplace was Aomori, which was close to Fukushima, to begin with.
 The entire area was destroyed and while he wasn’t living there, lots of his images and ideas from childhood were affected.
 And he also saw people that suffered in that area, and he was very emotional about the entire situation and process.

 What he did to help after the earthquake

 Nara also saw that people came back and started rebuilding and reframing the cities bit by bit.
-He even visited the devastated sites many times and became a resident at the Aichi Prefectural University of Fine Arts and Music as he wanted to get back some of his creative ideas.
+He even visited the devastated sites many times.
+He became a resident at the Aichi Prefectural University of Fine Arts and Music as he wanted to get back some of his creative ideas.

 About his work